1st Infantry Regiment (Greece): World War I and Ukraine

 Following Greece's official entry into the First World War in June 1917, the 1st Infantry Regiment was mobilized in February–March 1918.
 In April–May it was moved to Thessaloniki, continuing its training, along with the rest of the 2nd Division.
 On 5–9 June the 2nd Division was moved to the Strymon sector of the Macedonian front, in the area of Provatas, replacing the British 28th Division.
 On 26 August, the entire division was moved to the Ammoudia–Dasochori–Chrysochorafa line.
 Following the armistice with Bulgaria on 16 September, on 23 September the division was moved to the Topolnitsa–Neo Petritsi area.
 Four days later it was relocated to the mouths of the Strymon, in the Vrasna–Irakleitsa area.

 In order to gain support for Greece's territorial claims after World War I, the Greek government decided to participate in the Allied intervention in the Russian Civil War.
-In preparation for the division's transfer to the Ukraine, it moved to the port of Stavros on 17 November. then, from the area of Amphipolis, it began its movement to Thessaloniki on 9 February 1919.
+In preparation for the division's transfer to Ukraine, it moved to the port of Stavros on 17 November. then, from the area of Amphipolis, it began its movement to Thessaloniki on 9 February 1919.
 When the regiment arrived in Thessaloniki on 13 February, it mustered 85 officers and 2041 other ranks.
 The regiment embarked on steam liners on 18 and 20 February.
 It arrived at Odessa on 22 February.
 The 1st and 2nd Battalions were sent to assist other Allied troops in the occupation Kherson two days later, while the 3rd Battalion landed at Odessa.
 On 25 February, the remainder of the regiment returned to Odessa.
 On 28 February, the 3rd Battalion moved by rail to Berezivka, where it was placed under the command of the local French forces.
 On 1 March, the 2nd Battalion and the 1st Company moved to cover the southern approaches to Tylihul Estuary from the direction of Nikolaev, occupying their positions on 3 March.
 On the same day, the remainder of the 1st Battalion also moved to Berezivka.